BornToDoStuff/BornToDoStuff.github.io/_posts/potion/2016-07-04-sahaguin-stimulant.md

 last_modified_at: 2017-10-16
 ---

 The primary ingredient for this deep red potion is supposedly shark blood.
-Any creature that consumes the viscous fluid from it's rough wooden cask gains 3d8 temporary hitpoints and a single action surge (see Fighter's Action Surge) they can use.
+Any creature that consumes the viscous fluid from it's rough wooden cask gains 3d8 temporary hit points and a single action surge (see Fighter's Action Surge) they can use.
 These each last for one hour, and expire after that time.
 Any creature that is not a Sahaguin suffers from the Poisoned status the day after they take the stimulant which lasts until they take another long rest.